speechki-book/speechki-open-api/flows/sample_outsource.md

-# Auto
+# Sample outsource

-Automatic flow receives a text file (DOCX) and returns a ready-for-download archive with audiofiles inside (audiobook format).
+This flow receives a text/text file (DOCX) and returns a ready-for-download archive with audiofiles inside (audiobook format).
+Speechki editors are responsible for proofreading.
 If an error occurs, the Speechki editorial team will be notified automatically, fix the problem, and restart the process.